In case you didn't get the memo, he's the fastest thing alive.

 Science Is Bad: Subverted; the Roboticiser in itself is not an evil device.
 It was created by Uncle Chuck to allow the elderly and the injured to live longer: and when he realized it also had the side effect of making them into mindless automatons, he immediately shelved it with the intent of not using it at all until and unless he could figure out a way to remove that side effect.
 Things only went bad when Robotnik stole it and began deliberately using it to conquer the world by converting every Mobian he could get his hands on into a robot slave.

-Sealed Evil in a Can: According to the wizard Lazar, he can't just destroy his computer of magic spells because doing so would release all the evil it contains.
+Sealed Evil in a Can: Robotnik steals a computer of magic spells from the formerly evil wizard Lazar, and Sonic attempts to get it back.
+When asked why he can't just destroy the computer, Lazar says that would release all the evil it contains.

 Sketchy Successor: Robotnik gets the job of dictator of Mobius by kicking the previous ruler into another dimension.
 He then proceeds to turn Mobius into a polluted, mechanical wasteland where he alone gets to live in luxury (barring his nephew Snively, who while being regularly put down is at least not actively hunted.)